jonnybroughton/battleships1/README.md

 ### play_game()
 ![Screenshot](assets/images/play-game.png)
-- Manages the overall game flow, from setting up the board and placing ships, to handling user guesses and determining the game’s end
+- Manages the overall game flow, from setting up the board and placing ships, to handling user and computer guesses and determining the game’s end
 - Provides a seamless and structured gameplay experience
 - Ensures all game components work together correctly
 - Offers replayability by prompting the user to play again, enhancing engagement and enjoyment